Nickelodeon (Canadian TV channel): Closure

-On July 10, 2025, Corus announced that it would close Nickelodeon along with four of its Disney Branded Television-affiliated specialty channels (Disney Jr., Disney XD, La Chaîne Disney and ABC Spark) on September 1 due to financial pressure at the company.
-Despite the closure, on August 18, Corus announced that they would no longer distribute Nickelodeon programming on both YTV and Treehouse, and that all Nickelodeon programming would be removed from both channels permanently on the same day the Nickelodeon channel shut down.
-Nickelodeon closed in Canada permanently at midnight on September 1, 2025, with the final show to air on the channel being the Zoo Diaries episode "Monkeys in Trouble", after which the channel switched to a slate stating "This channel is no longer available."
+On July 10, 2025, Corus announced that it would close Nickelodeon along with four of its Disney Branded Television-affiliated specialty channels (Disney Jr., Disney XD, La Chaîne Disney, and ABC Spark) on September 1.
+On August 18, Corus announced that they would no longer distribute Nickelodeon programming on both YTV and Treehouse, and that all Nickelodeon programming would be removed from both channels permanently on the same day the Nickelodeon channel shut down.
+Nickelodeon closed in Canada permanently at midnight on September 1, 2025, with the final show to air on the channel being the Zoo Diaries episode "Monkeys in Trouble", after which the channel switched to a slate stating "This channel is no longer available".

-A number of Nickelodeon programming formerly aired on this channel along with YTV and Treehouse all remain available in Canada through YTV On Demand and the Paramount+ streaming service.
+A number of Nickelodeon programming formerly aired on this channel along with YTV and Treehouse all remain available in Canada through the Paramount+ streaming service.

 Programming

 Nickelodeon primarily aired a mix of both contemporary and older original programming seen on its American counterpart, with most of its programming aired on YTV and Treehouse TV.
 The channel also featured a commercial-free (ad-supported on the weekends), Nick Jr.-branded block of preschool programming during the daytime hours.
 In order to fulfil Canadian content guidelines, Nickelodeon also aired programming sourced from other Corus-owned networks.